Nickysterling/Cisc327-F24-Group17-SI/Assignment-4/README.md

 |----------------------------------------|----------------------------------------------------------------------
 | Samhith Sripada (20232740)             | 1.
 Updated the test cases for backend verification
 | Nicholas Seegobin (20246787)           | 1.
 Implemented database using SQLite
 | Rodrigo Del Aguila Velarde (20275528)  | 1.
-Simplified code and added comments
+Updated and created logs for the test cases for frontend coverage
 |                                        |